 “Confidence is contagious.
 So is lack of confidence.” – Vince Lombardi.
 Our daughters are under direct and intended assault to undermine their confidence, which in turn breeds a massive industry that profits from their shattered self-images.
+It’s important for dads to know how to build confidence in our daughters.

 Dads with daughters have a chief obligation to instill confidence balanced with humility starting at an early age.
 The pitfalls to avoiding such are staggering.
 Drug abuse, teen pregnancy, poor grades, and even suicide all breed from low self-esteem for girls.
 Once the pattern is set, they may never break free.
-Here are some tips for Raising Daughters to Be Confident.
+Here are some tips for raising daughters to be confident.

 1. Truly Listen to Her.

 Many women feel like they aren’t heard.
 Honest communication can solve the majority of problems our families face, yet it can sometimes be so difficult to achieve.
 When she reaches out, she wants to talk–not be lectured or scolded.
-As dads, our instinct is to fix the things bothering her, but in many cases she just needs us to help her work through it herself.
+As dads, our instinct is to fix the things bothering her, but in many cases, she just needs us to help her work through it herself.

 2. Tell Her She is Beautiful.